 Good quality coral fossils are abundant within the rocks at this beautiful little cove.
 However, most cannot be collected, as they are found within the limestone cliffs and on the surfaces of large boulders.

 ♦ There is a free National Trust car park at the headland at Lydstep, but is hard to find.
 To reach it, turn down a small, badly kept road that heads south from the village.

 ♦ After a couple of hundred meters, you will find yourself next to a new static caravan park.
 There is a turning to your right opposite this, which you should take to reach the car park.

 ♦ From the car park, walk to the right when facing the sea.
 Follow the path a short distance and then descend the steps down to the back of the cove.
 Fossils can be found immediately.

-FIND FREQUENCY: ♦♦♦♦♦ – Coral fossils are everywhere – within the cliffs, on the surfaces of boulders, in pebbles and cobbles washed by the sea.
-It is very easy to find fossils here.
+FIND FREQUENCY: ♦♦♦♦♦ – Coral fossils are everywhere – within the cliffs, on the surfaces of boulders, and in pebbles and cobbles washed by the sea.
+It is incredibly very easy to find fossils here.

-The geology is Carboniferous, Chadian 340 to 344 mya.
+The geology is Carboniferous, being Chadian in age (340 to 344 myrs old).

 Most fossils at Lydstep Headland can be collected from the foreshore within the loose shale.
 Fossils can be seen in (but not collected from) the limestone cliffs and boulders here.
 They are also present in the pebbles on the shoreline.
 Therefore, no specialist equipment is needed.

 This site is an SSSI.
 This Special Site of Scientific Interest, means you can visit the site, but hammering the bedrock is not permitted.